Srdgh/schematique/README.md

 - simplify syntax (trade some flexibility for readability), **especially for tables**.
 - enable a powerful "format presets" system. (e.g. tag a node with `{objection}` for a red border, tag it with `{support}` for a green border, etc.)

+# Requirements

+Schematique requires:
+- GraphViz (for all the real work)
+- Inkscape (for SVG to PDF conversion)

 # The Syntax

 ## Customisable presets